Skip to content

 • LearnClash Wed trivia round (the mid-week peak that holds the week)

-The single biggest day for impact is the async trivia round.
-It runs across time zones, skips live Zoom, and the 48-hour turn window means a parent with daycare pickup plays at 9 PM, and a morning person plays at 7 AM.
-Both count for the spirit week.
+The trivia round carries the week.
+It runs across time zones, skips live Zoom entirely, and the 48-hour turn window means the parent on daycare duty plays at 9 PM and the early riser plays at 7 AM.
+Both count.
+Nobody had to be in the same place at the same time.

 Want the rest of the engagement-formats playbook?
 The activities hub holds every workplace format we test, from icebreaker questions for new-hire week to team-building trivia for off-sites.